cheredia19/ookla-speedtest-global-index-fixed-broadband-2017-2024/README.md

   yAxis="change_2017_24"
 />

-## Percentage change between the 2021-22 reported Mbps speed by country
+## Percentage change of Internet speeds in August 2022 (YoY) by country

+Why this specific approach?

-But something happened, arguably thanks to the impact of the [COVID-19](https://www.mayoclinic.org/diseases-conditions/coronavirus/symptoms-causes/syc-20479963) pandemic.
-One hundred and forty-seven out of 179 countries (82.12%) **decreased their download Internet speed in 2022 compared to 2021**.
+According to data, arguably thanks to the impact of the [COVID-19](https://www.mayoclinic.org/diseases-conditions/coronavirus/symptoms-causes/syc-20479963) pandemic.
+One hundred and forty-seven out of 179 countries (82.12%) **decreased their download Internet speed in August 2022 compared to 2021**.

 It's remarkably evident when looking at each country's timeline.